 Sensory bottles go by many names: sensory jar, calm-down bottle, discovery bottle.
 These fun and easy creations are meant for young children to explore their senses while still keeping the house (mostly) free of messy paints or craft supplies.

-This sensory bottle spans age groups: young children can help tear apart the cotton balls and help you choose colors to add, while older children can create their own.
-For all ages, these bottles turn out beautifully vibrant and make a fun toy to return to over and over again.
+For all ages, these bottles turn out beautifully vibrant and are a fun toy to return to over and over again.

-With older kids, it’s also a chance to learn about galaxies, and explore how big our universe really is!
+These sensory bottles are also an opportunity to learn about galaxies and explore how big our universe really is!
 Try browsing through photos from NASA’s Hubble Space Telescope – they’re the inspiration for our activity below.

 Clear glass or plastic bottle with labels removed

 Decide what colors you’d like to make your galaxy jar.
-Blues, purples, and pinks tend to mix best, but the cotton balls seem to keep the color pretty well separated, so give any color a try (and tag #littlepassports in your photo so we can see it!)
+Blues, purples, and pinks tend to mix best, but give any color a try!
+Make sure to tag #littlepassports so we can see your creations!

-Keep adding layers of cotton and glitter, and pouring the colored water over the layers, until your jar is full.
+Keep adding layers of cotton and glitter until your jar is full.

 Close the lid and enjoy your galaxy!
 What will you name it?